Retinitis Pigmentosa ~ Overview

 Corrective therapies aim to reverse the underlying genetic defect that causes vision loss.
 If these therapies are successful they might prevent a person who is treated when first diagnosed, from ever developing vision loss.
 Corrective therapies might also help slow the disease in people whose vision has already been affected, especially in the earlier stages.
 The corrective therapies being developed now are specific to certain forms of recessively inherited RP.
 Gene therapies, which replace a non-functioning gene, are one type of corrective therapy.
 Clinical trials of gene therapies for several types of RP have begun, and the results so far are encouraging.
 Agents that replace the lost function, such as a drug being developed by Canadian company QLT Inc for RP due to mutations in RPE65 and LRAT, also may be corrective.

 Sight-restoring therapies are also a growing area of research success.
 These therapies are intended for people who have already lost all, or much, of their vision.
-Stem cell therapies, and retinal prosthetics aim to replace the retina’s lost photoreceptors with transplanted cells or computer technology respectively.
+Stem cell therapies aim to replace the retina’s lost photoreceptors.
+There are promising early results with stem cell trials involving other retinal degenerative diseases; trials with RP are on the horizon.
+Retinal prosthetics, such as the Arugus II or “Bionic Eye,” use computer technology to generate vision.
+The Foundation Fighting Blindness is helping to support the first Canadian trial of the Argus II.
+Drug and gene therapies are also being developed that may give non-photoreceptor nerve cells in the retina the capacity to sense light.
 Drug and gene therapies are also being developed that may give non-photoreceptor nerve cells in the retina the capacity to sense light, although such therapies have not yet reached the stage of human clinical trials.

 Thanks to our generous donors, the Foundation Fighting Blindness funds scientists working in these research areas.
 To subscribe to our print and e-newsletters, and learn about the latest research to prevent blindness and restore sight, call 1.800.461.3331 today or email email@example.com.